The Last Thing He Told Me (TV series): Filming

 Filming for the series began on May 3, 2022.
+Part of the show as filmed in a houseboat at Waldo Point Harbor's Liberty Dock.

 Release

-The Last Thing He Told Me scheduled to premiere on April 14, 2023, with the first two episodes available immediately and the rest debuting on a weekly basis until May 19.
+The Last Thing He Told Me premiered on April 14, 2023, with the first two episodes available instantly and the rest debuting on a weekly basis until May 19 on Apple TV+.
+The second season is scheduled to premiere on Apple TV on February 20, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned a score of 49 out of 100 based on 19 critics, indicating "mixed or average reviews".
+The show reached 4.5 million unique viewers in its first 31 days of streaming.